Diorite: Occurrence

 Diorite results from the partial melting of a mafic rock above a subduction zone.
 It is found in volcanic arcs, and in cordilleran mountain building, such as in the Andes Mountains.
 However, while its extrusive volcanic equivalent, andesite, is common in these settings, diorite is a minor component of the plutonic rocks, which are mostly granodiorite or granite.
 Diorite also makes up some stocks intruded beneath large calderas.

 Diorite source localities include Leicestershire and Aberdeenshire, UK; Thuringia and Saxony in Germany; Finland; Romania; central Sweden; southern Vancouver Island around Victoria, Canada; the Darran Range of New Zealand; the Andes Mountains; and Concordia in South Africa.
 Hornblende diorite is a common rock type in the Henry, Abajo, and La Sal Mountains of Utah, US, where it was emplaced as laccoliths.

 An orbicular variety found in Corsica was formerly called corsite.
 An obsolete name for microdiorite, markfieldite, was given by Frederick Henry Hatch in 1909 to exposures near the village of Markfield, England.
+Esterellite is a local name for microdiorite given by Auguste Michel-Lévy to exposures in the Esterel Massif in France.